invertase/react-native-apple-authentication/README.md

 #### 4. Implement the logout process

-There is an operation `AppleAuthRequestOperation.LOGOUT`, however it does not work as expected and is not even being used by Apple in their example code.
+There is an operation `AppleAuthRequestOperation.LOGOUT`, however it does not work as expected and is not even being used by Apple in t r example code.
 See [this issue for more information](https://github.com/invertase/react-native-apple-authentication/issues/10#issuecomment-611532131)

 So it is recommended when logging out to just clear all data you have from a user, collected during `AppleAuthRequestOperation.LOGIN`.